 From time to time Your Information will be shared with or transferred to:

-third parties who we believe will be able to assist us with your enquiry or application, or who are able to support your needs as identified.
+- third parties who we believe will be able to assist us with your enquiry or application, or who can support your needs as identified.

-Please note that this sharing of Your Information does not entitle such third parties to send you marketing or promotional messages: it is shared for the purpose of ensuring we can adequately fulfil our responsibilities to you, and as otherwise set out in this Customer Privacy Notice.
+Please note that this sharing of Your Information does not entitle such third parties to send you marketing or promotional messages: it is shared to ensure we can adequately fulfil our responsibilities to you, and as otherwise set out in this Customer Privacy Notice.

 We do not envisage that the performance by us of our service will involve Your Information being transferred outside of the European Economic Area.

 Your privacy is important to us and we will keep Your Information secure in accordance with our legal responsibilities.
 We will take reasonable steps to safeguard against Your Information being accessed unlawfully or maliciously by a third party, accidentally lost, destroyed or damaged.

 We also expect you to take reasonable steps to safeguard your privacy when transferring information to us, such as not sending confidential information over unprotected email, ensuring email attachments are password-protected or encrypted and only using secure methods of postage when original documentation is sent to us.

 Your Information will be retained by us either electronically or in paper format for a minimum of six years, or if longer than six years, the duration of this Firm’s relationship with you.

 Your rights concerning Your Information

 - request copies of Your Information that is under our control

 - ask us to further explain how we use Your Information